macmann/HR-Connect/README.md

 # Atenxion Post-Login Sync Integration

-This project now triggers Atenxion's background synchronization as part of the existing Brillar HR Portal login flow.
+This project now triggers Atenxion's background synchronization as part of the HR Connect login flow.
 After a user authenticates successfully, the browser immediately queues a non-blocking POST request to Atenxion QA so that the portal can stay responsive while downstream systems synchronize.

 ## How it works